 Located in Kallio, just moments away from the lively Hakaniemi Market Place and the beautiful art deco church of Kallio, the gallery’s location is ideal for offering both residents and tourists a place to discover illustration art, and to escape into a cosy space which will motivate and inspire.
 Kallio, the name of which literally translates to “rock” or “hill”, is a hilly, hipsterish and culturally rich area on the northeastern outskirts of Helsinki.

-the end of the wanders of the Finnish Illustration Association and the opening of its own premises.
-The piece has a strong visual link to the opening exhibition Toisaalla – Elsewhere: Emmi Jormalainen’s horses with their owing manes and Laura Lehtinen’s colourful imaginary world.
+An interdisciplinary art programme is a natural part of the activities of Galleria Kuvitus.
+For example, performance artist Mimosa Pale performed in the opening of the gallery in 2018 with the Wild Angelicas group.
+The Wandering Shocks performance celebrated the end of the wanders of the Finnish Illustration Association and the opening of its own premises.
+The performance also had a strong visual link to the opening exhibition Toisaalla – Elsewhere: Emmi Jormalainen’s horses with their owing manes and Laura Lehtinen’s colourful imaginary world.
 The statuesque characters of the performance roamed the gallery and its surroundings during the opening event and set the concept of art against unusual landscapes.
 Performers: Maria Duncker, Anne Hiekkaranta, Mimosa Pale and Pive Toivonen.

-Hämeentie 28, 00530 Helsinki, FINLAND
+Hämeentie 28, Helsinki, FINLAND

 Mon–Fri 12–5 pm